radar/distance_of_time_in_words/README.markdown

 #### :singularize

 Specify if all values of the hash should be presented in their singular form.
-By default they will be pluralized whenever outside the range -1..1.
+By default they will be pluralized whenever outside the `-1..1` range.
 If you wish to have them signularized, just add the option `:singularize => :always`.

 This option is useful for Russian and Icelandic folks (https://github.com/radar/dotiw/issues#issue/2).

     >> distance_of_time_in_words(Time.now, Time.now + 2.hour + 2.minute, true, :singularize => :always)
     => "2 hour and 2 minute"

+#### :accumulate_on

+Specifies the maximum output unit which will accumulate all the surplus.
+Say you set it to seconds and your time difference is of 2 minutes then the output would be 120 seconds.
+Here's a code example:

+    >> distance_of_time_in_words(Time.now, Time.now + 2.hour + 70.second, true, :accumulate_on => :minutes)
+    => "121 minutes minute and 10 seconds"

 #### :only